Last updated 14 March 2021

-“Yes, yes and yes!”
+“Yes, yes, and yes!”
 I replied.

 I filed the story in early March and on 27th March Guðrún advised the story would be published the following month (the April issue) and to send an invoice.
-I filed the invoice the next day, the 28th March.
+I filed the invoice the next day, the 28th of March.
 Literally, within hours I received an email from a friend letting me know WOW Airlines had gone into receivership.

 I was bummed about my Westfjords story not being published.
 However, mine was a very small issue in comparison to the people employed and involved with WOW Airlines who were instantly job-less.